Complete the steps below to register for the programme.

 The same exception applies if you have completed a pre-Master's programme at the UvA or if you are applying based on the following diplomas granted by the UvA:

-If you are required to submit documentation, please send it by the deadline to:
+If you are required to submit documentation, please send it before 1 September to:

 Amsterdam Law School - Admissions Office (room A6.01a)